Temporary housing for people transitioning out of homelessness

 The three sites meet several key criteria, including access to public services and proximity to public transit.

-The modular housing units with support services in Côte-des-Neiges—Notre-Dame-de-Grâce are now fully operational.
+The modular housing units with support services in Côte-des-Neiges—Notre-Dame-de-Grâce are now operational.
 Residents have moved into the facilities and are beginning their journey toward social and economic reintegration, with the goal of finding permanent housing.

 Partner organization